Tevemadar/QuickNII/Docs/FAQ.rst

 (4) Where can I find information about the coordinates of my images?

---> Information can be found in this guide under "coordinate systems"
+--> Information can be found in this guide under "Coordinates"